 When I was just 18 years old, my mother announced that she had signed up both me and my twin sister to learn CPR.
 She said it was an important skill to learn and it could possibly save someone someday.
 As I grew up, I continued to keep my CPR certification current each year.
 Little did I know that when I was 41 years old, I would use it on the love of my life.

 Normally, I went to bed much earlier than my husband, but one night I stayed up a little later than usual.
 Close to midnight my entire body began to sweat and I had an overwhelming feeling that my husband needed me.
 I raced to our bedroom to discover that he was not breathing and I could find no pulse.
 I began CPR and then yelled for my daughter to call 911.
 The ambulance drivers arrived quickly, but a short time later my husband, Chuck, was pronounced dead at the age of 43.
 A few weeks later his autopsy revealed that he had a grossly enlarged heart, the size of a cow’s heart!
-He would not have been saved that night using CPR.
-He could not have been saved that night using only CPR — and if he had survived through other medical intervention would have needed a heart transplant.”
+He could not have been saved that night using only CPR — and if he had survived through other medical intervention would have needed a heart transplant.

 When someone you love dies, you are left with many unanswered questions.
 One important “what if” question I did not need to answer was, “What if I had known CPR?”
 I had done everything in my power to save my husband’s life that evening, and I grateful that I did not feel helpless.
 My CPR training kicked in immediately.
 I am so grateful I knew CPR, even though it did not bring my husband back.
 I believe learning CPR is a gift you give yourself, in case you need to use it.
 In many cases, CPR does save a life.